Transform a favorite t-shirt (e.g. one whose sleeves have become too short) into a Designer Tshirt Crochet Pattern. Here’s a crochet pattern to do so.

 I just visited Spain, the home of Desigual.
 I realized: ‘All there is to great design is style’.
 So, when pursuing this project, go at it with a needle, some yarn and a fresh sense of style.
 Your style.
 Stick to a color scheme that pleases you.
 Go wild and crazy if you will.

-Spanish Crochet Cuffs & Ruffles
+Designer Tshirt Crochet Pattern for Spanish Cuffs & Ruffles

 This girl’s favorite t-shirt was ‘worn to death’.
 But, it just got another lease on life with these ombre – striped crochet Spanish cuffs and ruffles.
 A contemporary take on what a grandma knew all along: lengthen what has become too short!